Skip to content

 What Is CMS Hub

 A lot of those upgrades actually come with a lot of pain.
 As companies grow, they're forced to spend more time managing their systems and focusing on their customers.
-They spend a lot of time updating plug-ins, working through complicated workflows, trying to get developer or IT resources to fix simple things on their site and their spending so much energy and time on those aspects rather than focusing on what's truly important, which is the customer experience.
-This is where HubSpot CMS Hub was kind of born: this idea of less pain, more gain.
-We want you to spend more time focusing your energy on creating an incredible customer experience and really delighting your customers throughout the buyer's journey and less time kind of bogged down in system management.
+They spend a lot of time updating plug-ins, working through complicated workflows, and trying to get a developer or IT resources to fix simple things on their site.
+They spend so much energy and time on those aspects rather than focusing on what's truly important, which is the customer experience.

-The CMS help from HubSpot is positioned really nicely between Legacy Enterprise CMSes, which are super powerful for developers but don't really give much control to the marketer, and simple web page builders, which are very powerful for marketers.
-They give them a lot of control but don't have the kind of flexibility to integrate marketing efforts or more advanced features that the HubSpot CMS Hub gives you.
+The HubSpot CMS help is positioned nicely between Legacy Enterprise CMSes, which are super powerful for developers but don't give much control to the marketer, and simple web page builders, which are very powerful for marketers.

 We'll just quickly cover the two tiers of CMS Hub.
 There's CMS Hub Professional which is, if you've been previously with HubSpot and used RCMS, is sort of what we had before but repackaged and very much upgraded.
 And then there's the CMS Hub Enterprise, which has everything from Professional, but allows you to build really powerful web experiences, have control and governance at scale over your brand, and a lot of really awesome features for more growing teams.

 Here's a quick breakdown of all the features in CMS Hub.
 You can see these on the product page.
 If you just Google HubSpot CMS Hub, these will all come up with a lot more detail.
 Today we're going to focus specifically on Drag and Drop Page Editing and Themes.
 These are two of the coolest new features of the CMS Hub and it really revolutionised the way that marketers can create content in the CMS.
-That's what we're going to dive into a little bit and actually start using today.
+That's what we're going to dive into a little bit and start using today.

 • Themes and Drag and Drop Page Editing